Zedjones/wal_steam/README.md

   -u                   force update cache and config file -d                   apply HiDPI community patch
-  -s "/steam/skins"    specify a custom steam skins folder to use
+  -s "/steam/skins"    specify a custom steam skins folder to use -f "Roboto"          specify a custom font for steam to use (see note above)
 ```

 ## Screenshots